• Home

 10. Restaurant Elsie

 The friendly staff at Restaurant Elsie are the BEST!
 But they also serve up a finer dining experience on Magnetic Island, with elevated dishes paired with a curated wine list.
-Keep an eye out for specials and the bake sale (every second Saturday).
-Tal is a pastry chef, so expect elite treats.
-The peanut butter cookies are my top pick, and you’ll never get me to change my mind!
+Bookings are recommended as their cosy dining area fills up quick.

 11. Boardwalk Restaurant and Bar